South Korea lifts president's martial law decree after lawmakers vote against it

 The South Korean military also said that the country’s striking doctors should return to work within 48 hours, Yonhap said.
 Thousands of doctors have been striking for months over government plans to expand the number of students at medical schools.

-Soon after the declaration, the parliament speaker called on his YouTube channel for all lawmakers to gather at the National Assembly.
+Soon after martial law was declared, the parliament speaker called on his YouTube channel for all lawmakers to gather at the National Assembly.
 He urged military and law enforcement personnel to “remain calm and hold their positions.

-The leader of Yoon’s conservative People Power Party, Han Dong-hoon, called the decision to impose martial law “wrong” and vowed to “stop it with the people.”
-Lee, who narrowly lost to Yoon in the 2022 presidential election, called Yoon’s announcement “illegal and unconstitutional.”
+The leader of Yoon’s conservative People Power Party called the decision to impose martial law “wrong.”
+Lee, who narrowly lost to Yoon in the 2022 presidential election, said Yoon’s announcement was “illegal and unconstitutional.”

 Yoon said during a televised speech that martial law would help “rebuild and protect” the country from “falling into the depths of national ruin.”
 He said he would “eradicate pro-North Korean forces and protect the constitutional democratic order.”